-In all three divisions, students have many opportunities to be involved in dance, instrumental and vocal music, drama, and the visual arts.
+In all three divisions, students have many opportunities to be involved in dance, instrumental (including strings) and vocal music, drama and the visual arts.
 Students in all three divisions also have a physical education program, and those in the Middle and Upper Schools must participate in one or more team sports.

 The School makes extensive use of technology in its programs.
-Almost all classrooms have a Smart Board, and all computers on both campuses have server accounts and internet access.
-In the Middle and Upper School, all students own and use laptops.
-Wireless access is available in all school classrooms.
-The school also provides specialized computers for video editing, digital graphics, desk top publishing, and the language lab.
+Almost all classrooms have an interactive whiteboard (Smartboard or Epson), and all computers on both campuses have internet access via a school-wide Wireless access.
+Students in grades 4 and 5 bring iPads to school each day.
+The Middle School has a BYOD program, and in the Upper School all students own and use laptops or iPads.
+The School also provides specialized computers for video editing, digital graphics, desktop publishing and the language lab.